rus8/sofar-obj-det/README.md

 detection in ROS we had to adapt some things for Python2, details are also provided in `detection/README.md`.
 We ended with our own Python2 package "objdet" which uses TensorFlow and some postprocessing functions adapted from Darkflow.
+The script `detection/pure_tf_cam.py` provides example of using this package.

 In order to run detection in ROS environment we create a ROS Detection node which is able to read images from any appropriate topic.
-It runs detection and publishes results in ROS to make them available for other nodes.
+It runs detection and publishes results in ROS via custom message format to make them available for other nodes.

 ![scheme](uml-scheme.png)

 To use OpenCV for image related operations  we have to convert them to OpenCV format using CvBridge which is a ROS library with required functions.

-A detailed report of the ROS integration phase is available in `pedect-ws/README.md`
+Details of the ROS integration phase is available in `pedect-ws/README.md`

 #### Video demo